tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => {:first=>[1, 2], :second=>[1, 2]}
 ```

-You could also change it if you wanted, though it's possible this is more of a [footgun](https://en.wiktionary.org/wiki/footgun) than something you want to do in practice.
+You could also change it if you wanted, though this may be more of a [footgun](https://en.wiktionary.org/wiki/footgun) than something you want to do in practice.

 ```ruby
 > h = {}